The native HTML

-role="dialog" instead.
-Amongst other, here are the issues with the HTML
+Here are some of the remaining issues with the HTML

-- Clicking the backdrop does not close the dialog on Chrome.
+- Clicking outside the dialog does not close the dialog in some browsers such as Chrome.

 - Default styles are left to the browsers’ discretion and can be inconsistent.